joelindra/Janus/README.md

 - **Responsive Design**: Modern, dark-themed UI with CodeMirror integration for code editing.
 - **Cross-Platform Support**: Compatible with Linux, BSD, and other UNIX-like systems (limited Windows support).

-## Installation

-1. **Upload the Script**:
-   - Copy the `janus.php` file to your web server.
-   - Ensure the file has appropriate permissions (e.g., `chmod 600 janus.php` for security).

-2. **Access the Shell**:
-   - Open your browser and navigate to the URL where `janus.php` is hosted (e.g., `http://your-server.com/janus.php`).
-   - The shell will initialize and display the dashboard.

-3. **Optional Configuration**:
-   - Modify the `MAX_EXECUTION_TIME` constant in the PHP script to adjust the maximum script execution time (default: unlimited).
-   - Ensure the PHP `ZipArchive` extension is enabled for zip/unzip functionality.

-## Usage

 ### Dashboard
 - Displays system information (OS, hostname, IP, PHP version, etc.).
 - Shows real-time CPU, RAM, and disk usage with progress bars.